"The universe is full of magical things patiently waiting for our wits to grow sharper." - Eden Phillpotts

 Radio Ecoshock http://www.ecoshock.org/.../ An outstanding online radio station interviewing key thinkers and realistically documenting our times.
 My June 2010 interview with them can be heard or read here.

 On biodiversity and extinction (video) http://www.youtube.com/.../ This watchable 9 minute video outlines the mass extinction event occurring now on our planet.
-For media coverage of the UN announcement that: "If things continue, in as little as 35 years half of all species of life will be extinct" click here.
+As declared at a UN conference in 2007: "If things continue, in as little as 35 years half of all species of life will be extinct".

 Avaaz http://www.avaaz.org/ An inspiring international organisation using the Internet to ensure that the views and values of the world's people are heard in key global decisions.
 Sign up to their mailing list - their judgment is generally unerring.